parshikovpavel/array-cache/README.md

 The cache implementation is compatible with [PSR-6](https://www.php-fig.org/psr/psr-6/)/[PSR-16](https://www.php-fig.org/psr/psr-16/).
 In addition, `CounterInterface` ([excluded](https://github.com/php-fig/fig-standards/pull/847/) from PSR-16) is included in the library and used for implementation.

-Below the table matching the library classes with the implemented interfaces.
+The table below shows the correspondence between the library classes and the implemented interfaces.

 | PSR | Class | Implements |
 | --- | --- | --- |